Joykinuthia/Skills-Link-Jobs/README.md

 ```bash
 pipenv install
 ```

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Support
-For issues or feature requests, please open an issue in the repository.

-## Contributors
-- Joyrose Kinuthia

-## Acknowledgments
-- SQLAlchemy for ORM.
-- Pipenv for dependency management.
-- Tabulate for CLI table formatting.

 # Expanded README.md with examples of CLI interactions and explanations of SQLAlchemy ORM and bcrypt.
 ## Examples of CLI Interactions
 ### User Management